everyx/mathjax.everyx.in/README.md

 mathjax.everyx.in
 =================

-Source of mathjax.everyx.in - a mathjax image generate api service.
+Source code of mathjax.everyx.in - a mathjax image generate api service.